oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 If a recipient cannot validate that the public verification key corresponds to the `iss` value of the Issuer-signed JWT, the SD-JWT VC MUST be rejected.

-# JWT Issuer Metadata {#jwt-issuer-metadata}
+# JWT VC Issuer Metadata {#jwt-vc-issuer-metadata}

-This specification defines the JWT Issuer Metadata to retrieve the JWT Issuer Metadata configuration of the JWT Issuer of the JWT.
-The JWT Issuer is identified by the `iss` claim in the JWT.
-Use of the JWT Issuer Metadata is OPTIONAL.
+This specification defines the JWT VC Issuer Metadata to retrieve the JWT VC Issuer Metadata configuration of the Issuer of the SD-JWT VC.
+The Issuer is identified by the `iss` claim in the JWT.
+Use of the JWT VC Issuer Metadata is OPTIONAL.

-JWT Issuers publishing JWT Issuer Metadata MUST make a JWT Issuer Metadata configuration available at the path formed by concatenating the string `/.well-known/jwt-issuer` to the `iss` claim value in the JWT.
+Issuers publishing JWT VC Issuer Metadata MUST make a JWT VC Issuer Metadata configuration available at the path formed by concatenating the string `/.well-known/jwt-vc-issuer` to the `iss` claim value in the JWT.
 The `iss` MUST be a case-sensitive URL using the HTTPS scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.

-## JWT Issuer Metadata Request
+## JWT VC Issuer Metadata Request

-A JWT Issuer Metadata configuration MUST be queried using an HTTP `GET` request at the path defined in (#jwt-issuer-metadata).
+A JWT VC Issuer Metadata configuration MUST be queried using an HTTP `GET` request at the path defined in (#jwt-vc-issuer-metadata).

-The following is a non-normative example of a HTTP request for the JWT Issuer Metadata configuration when `iss` is set to `https://example.com`:
+The following is a non-normative example of a HTTP request for the JWT VC Issuer Metadata configuration when `iss` is set to `https://example.com`:

 ```
-GET /.well-known/jwt-issuer HTTP/1.1
+GET /.well-known/jwt-vc-issuer HTTP/1.1
 Host: example.com
 ```